MYahiatene/ontology-lexicalization_de/README.md

 TODO: Add description

-## Execute the System
 added platform support for linux/amd64,linux/arm64

-### Prerquisites
+### Prerequisites

 about 7gb of disk space

 docker version >= 20

-### Method 1 (docker)
-clone the repository:
-`git clone`
-change to repository folder:
-`cd name`
+## Execute the System

 pull the latest image:
 `docker pull myahiatene/ontology-lexicalization_de`

-start the container for all classes
+You can either run the project for all 354 classes or explicitly defining the classes to be run:

-`docker run myahiatene/ontology-lexicalization_de -v <absolute path of your current working directory>/results_csv:/app/results_csv/` start the container for explicitly specified classes.
-Here an example fo 2 classes:
+start the container for all classes:
-`docker run myahiatene/ontology-lexicalization_de -v <absolute path of repository directory>/results_csv:/app/post_processing/results_csv/ "Actor" "Politician"`
+`docker run --rm -v <path on your local machine where your results should be stored>:/app/post_processing/csv_results myahiatene/ontology-lexicalization_de`

+Example of 2 classes:
+`docker run --rm -v <path on your local machine where your results should be stored>:/app/post_processing/csv_results myahiatene/ontology-lexicalization_de "Person" "Actor"`

 ## Developers